-A new study by InsideOut Institute for Eating Disorders is seeking to better understand the short and long-term impacts of the COVID-19 pandemic on people living with an eating disorder.
+A new study by InsideOut Institute for Eating Disorders is seeking to better understand the short and long-term impacts of the COVID-19 pandemic on people living with body, shape, eating or exercise concerns.

 The Australian-first longitudinal study will measure, by way of online survey, the impacts of the crisis on symptoms, social isolation and overall quality of life.

 The two-year study will also measure access and changes to treatment, like the switch to telehealth.

 Its overall aim is to improve future care and treatment delivery.

 InsideOut’s Research Lead Dr Jane Miskovic-Wheatley says that due to the novelty of the virus, and the unprecedented public health response, there is currently limited evidence on the impacts of COVID-19 on pre-existing mental health concerns, especially for eating disorders.

 “Australians’ way of life has changed dramatically over the past few months, and for people with an eating disorder there are many unique challenges which can be extremely triggering,” she says.